rich-steele/GitPractice/README.md

 After that, `git push` is enough.

 Similar to commits, you should get used to pushing often.
 Keeping GitHub up to date with your changes has no downsides.
-It does not affect the central repo, and if your computer dies overnight then everything is still stored safely and securely on GitHub.
-That only happens with Pull requests.
+If your computer dies overnight then everything is stored safely and securely on GitHub.
+It does not affect anyone else's branches, that only happens with Pull requests.

 ### Pull Request

-A Pull Request (PR) asks to merge your changes into the blessed repo.
-Often if you are quick enough after pushing then GitHub will give you a notification about the branch and suggest that you pull request.
-Otherwise go to your fork on GitHub → switch to your branch → **New Pull Request**.
+A Pull Request (PR) asks to merge your changes into main.
+Often, if you are quick enough after pushing then GitHub will give you a notification about the branch and suggest that you pull request.
+Otherwise go to the repo on GitHub → switch to your branch → **New Pull Request**.

 Give it: